L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ## 1. Introduction to the Module

-Real-time Hub acts as the central surface for discovering, configuring, and routing real-time data across Microsoft Fabric Real-time Intelligence.
+Real-time hub acts as the central surface for discovering, configuring, and routing real-time data across Microsoft Fabric Real-time Intelligence.
 This module sets the stage for understanding its integration points, performance implications, and usage patterns.

 ---